samad1337/samad1337.github.io/_posts/cicdgoat/2022-06-08-cicdgoat-writeup.md

 ![](https://files.gitbook.com/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F0ozxUoEgqX8lSXt4wQpe%2Fuploads%2FRzWfE3mu1MZwgAjcc82b%2Fimage.png?alt=media&token=8b49686d-3f7a-42c2-b8fa-ce370ed289c3)

-I'll trigger the pipeline manually and the build fails because checkov detected that the acl was tampered
+We'll trigger the pipeline manually and the build fails because checkov detected that the acl was tampered

 ![](https://files.gitbook.com/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F0ozxUoEgqX8lSXt4wQpe%2Fuploads%2Fbr9H7uf0HccLpJ75YSue%2Fimage.png?alt=media)

-I need to bypass this security check happening during the build time.
+We need to bypass this security check happening during the build time.
 There are multiple ways to do this .
 This [blogpost](https://bridgecrew.io/blog/checkov-iac-policy-severities-prioritize-skip-fail/) from the folks who made this program goes in detail about skipping checks .

 Essentially we need to create  a **```.checkov.yaml```**  which tells  checkov to ignore all checks during the build I'll make that file and push it to the repo